CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 # HOMEWORK

+##### EXERCISE (2.c)

+**User Story:** As a staff member, I want to see reservations and their respective invoices

+Create an endpoint to get from `/reservations-and-invoices/` the list of reservations and respective invoices.

 ##### EXERCISE (7.c)

 Calculate the total ammount paid on invoices for the summer of 2017.

+##### EXERCISE 8.b

+**User Story:** As a staff member, I want to check the number reservations for each customer, including their own details, so that we check who are our best customers.

+Complete the endpoint to get from `/reservations-per-customer/` the number of reservations per customer, with details for the customer and the reservation.

 ##### EXERCISE (8.c)